 Now imagine the market as all the whole syllabus.
 Different shops as different bare acts.
 The torn bag is your mind.
 You fill it, but things slip.
 (It is natural.
 This is how the human brain works.)
 You fail only when you do not stop, go back, and pick up the fallen information.

-Going back and revisiting what you learnt the previous day and the week before and the month before is called revision.
+Going back and revisiting what you learned the previous day and the week before and the month before is called revision.

 Despite your strong efforts, if you fail, rise and strike back with greater force.
 In the end, you have to understand that people like you and me are the ones who pass these exams and people like you and me are the ones who do not.
 It is up to you and your actions that decide in which group you will be.

 Know that at the end of the day, good life for yourself, your parents, your wife, and your kids matter the most.
 If you have the knowledge, you will find a channel to ensure happiness in your family.